roblittlefield/urbanite/README.md

 ### Access Data SF Archives

 If the user clicks on a link in a text message or Tweet/X that matches a call that may no longer be available because 48 hours have passed, the app first tries the real-time database, and if it can't find the call, the app looks for the call in the Data SF archive which goes back to 2018 and adds a new circle marker with call details to the map.
-Urbanite SF does not map other historic calls beyond 48 hours, but can retrieve individual historic calls.
+SFPD calls does not map other historic calls beyond 48 hours, but can retrieve individual historic calls.

 ```javascript
 /**